innerr/ticat/doc/usage/cmds.md

         power (quiet) (priority)
 ...
 ```

-Using `c.f` without args are barely useless because the output is way too long.
+Using `cmds.flat` without args are barely useless because the output is way too long.
 `grep` might helps but we have better way to looking for commands.

-Filter(find) by strings, up to 6 strings,
-the finding strings could be anything:
+Filter(find) by strings, up to 6 strings, the finding strings could be anything:
 ```
 $> ticat c.f <str>
 $> ticat c.f <str> <str> ...